Cybersecurity For Your Business

 The FTC has resources to help you think through how those principles apply to your business.

-There's an online tutorial to help train your employees; publications to address particular data security challenges; and news releases, blog posts, and guidance to help you identify - and possibly prevent - pitfalls.
+There are publications to address particular data security challenges as well as news releases, blog posts, and guidance to help you identify - and possibly prevent - pitfalls.

 There's another source of information about keeping sensitive data secure: the lessons learned from FTC law enforcement actions.
 Learning about alleged lapses can help your company improve its practices.